olanrewaju-M-Yusuf/cyberdefender/Multiple-Inputs.md

 To download an individual output, click on the `Save output to file` button in the output title bar.

 To download all outputs in one zip file, click on the `Save all outputs to a zip file` button in the output title bar.
 When this is clicked, you will be asked for a filename for the zip file, as well as a file extension for the zipped files.
-> If the file extension is left blank, CyberChef will try to automatically detect the file extension for each input. (`.dat` will be used if it can't detect it)
+> If the file extension is left blank, CyberChef will try to automatically detect the file extension for each input (`.dat` will be used if it can't be detected).

 ### Keyboard shortcuts
 - Add Tab